 After agreeing to a defense medical exam, we received a letter from defense counsel with a draft agreed upon order to be filed with the court agreeing to the DME.
 This is the first time I have seen a defense lawyer try to do this.

 While it is all rather harmless in most cases, why in the world would a plaintiff’s lawyer sign this?
 Without reference to any conditions, the client agrees to the exam without qualification for nothing in return?
-I wish I knew what percentage of plaintiffs’ lawyers just sign this and send it back.
-It must work at least occasionally, or he wouldn’t still be sending this out (unless he just wants a reason to put down .2 on his time sheet).
-I also think it is really annoying because you have to respond – you can’t let a “the doctor is going to bill you $600 for a missed appointment” sit out there without a response.
+I wish I knew what percentage of plaintiffs’ lawyers must sign this and send it back.
+It must work at least occasionally, or he wouldn’t still be sending this out (unless he just wants a reason to put down .2 on his timesheet).
+I also think it is annoying because you have to respond – you can’t let a “the doctor will bill you $600 for a missed appointment” sit out there without a response.
 (Well, maybe you can but I think you have to respond to set the record straight.)

 My first reaction when I see these is to get annoyed.
 Does he think we are idiots?
 But then I think, “Good for him, he’s trying to score every advantage he can for his client.”

-The reality is that the quality of lawyers handling car accident cases varies wildly.
+The quality of lawyers handling car accident cases varies wildly.
 Some of the best lawyers in Maryland are plaintiffs’ lawyers.
-I also think it is fair to say that some of the worst lawyers are handling car accident cases, too.
-As a result, smart defense lawyers send out a lot of little missives like this DME letter in order to try to take advantage of plaintiffs’ lawyers that have no business handling personal injury cases.
+I also think some of the worst lawyers are handling car accident cases, too.
+As a result, smart defense lawyers send out a lot of little missives like this DME letter to take advantage of plaintiffs’ lawyers that have no business handling personal injury cases.